cilsat/scribe/doc/draft.md

 identity of the speaker at any given time.
 In online speaker diarization, there is the additional constraint of producing these identities in a timely manner, be it in regular time intervals or at certain speech boundaries.
-Online speaker diarization differs from offline speaker diarizationn mainly in the amount of information available for analysis; online diarization makes use of all data available up to the current time, whereas for offline diarization data at all time points is available.
+Online speaker diarization differs from offline speaker diarization mainly in the amount of information available for analysis; online diarization makes use of all data available up to the current time, whereas for offline diarization data at all time points is available.

-In general, the diarization process can be broken down into a number of steps.
-In speaker segmentation, the incoming speech is split into segments containing speech from a single speaker.
-In speaker clustering, the segments belonging to the same speaker are grouped together.
-Finally, these groups of segments are used to run speaker identification.
-Additional post-processing methods are used to improve predictions, but are often dependent on analysis over the entire length of speech, which may be unavailable in advance in the online scenario.

 Online speaker diarization is important when real time or close to real time information regarding speakers is required.
 Paired with online speech